 If more pressure is put on a bone than it can stand, it will split or break.
 A break of any size is called a fracture.
 If the broken bone punctures...Read Article Now Book Mark Article

-A dislocation is a separation of two bones where they meet at a joint.
-A joint is the place where two bones connect, which allows movement.
-A disloc...Read Article Now Book Mark Article
+A dislocation is a separation of two ends of the bones where they meet at a joint.
+A joint is the place where two bones connect, which allows moveme...Read Article Now Book Mark Article

 The following are possible causes: